quackingduck-archive/handcode/doc/scripts.md

 00000080: 01 01 a4 5e 60 df 2e 1b 0a 00 01 04              ...^`.......
 ```

-they start by creating a hex char representation of the bytes
+first we copy a hex representation to the clipboard
-and copying that to their clipboard

 ```
 $ xxd -p examples/arp.pcap | pbcopy
 ```

-then create `arp.pacp.yml` and paste in the hex bytes
+then we create a the handcode file `arp.pacp.yml` and paste

 ```
----
+--- !hc
 - !hex >
   d4c3b2a102000400000000000000000000000400010000007679f6580493
   07002a0000002a000000ffffffffffffa45e60df2e1b0806000108000604